RaghuRocks3/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Linux.md

 ---
+description: Learn about the Linux distributions supported by PowerShell. ms.date: 09/22/2021
 title: Install PowerShell on Linux
-description: Learn about the Linux distributions supported by PowerShell. ms.date: 08/05/2021
 ---
 # Install PowerShell on Linux